yourdevkalki/arbitrum-vibekit/README.md

 - **Add the Agent to Docker Compose:**

-In the [docker compose](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/compose.yml) file, uncomment the service definition for the quickstart agent:
+In the [docker compose](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/compose.yml) file, uncomment the service definition for the Quickstart Agent:

 ```yaml
 ---